Here are five different outdoor workouts that can be done at any age, designed to firm and shape muscle while

 Not only can an outdoor workout be as good as a gym workout – it can be better!

-In the above 12 exercises, I’ve rearranged the sequence of muscle groups to keep things interesting.
+In the below 12 exercises, I’ve rearranged the sequence of muscle groups to keep things interesting.
 If you have an open-ended resistance band and a jump rope, bring them along with you to the park.

 It’s always a good idea when you exercise at an outdoor location to bring a towel and water bottle, too.
 I keep a spray bottle of sunscreen in my car in case I need a sunscreen touch-up about halfway through the workout.

 Outdoor Gym Workout 4

 Exercise Park Workout 5

 It’s important to understand that when you combine your workouts with an anti-inflammatory diet, the results are exponential.

 An anti-inflammatory diet in conjunction with consistent exercise will narrow your waistline and strengthen your muscles.

 You know that getting stronger is important for staying healthy after the age of 50, as well as looking good, but you don’t want to do the same old routine at the gym or jog on a treadmill every day.